 In August 2010, the Company invested approximately \$2.1 million in exchange for a 50% non-controlling interest with a 20% preferred return subject to certain conditions in the West Shore Café, a restaurant / inn on an approximate 12,463 square foot lakefront property in Lake Tahoe, California.
-The Company also provided a \$5.5 million first mortgage loan, \$4.0 million of which was initially funded, that matures in August 2013 and bears interest at a weighted average yield of 10.5%.
-In the first quarter of 2011, the Company received a distribution of approximately \$50,000 related to the preferred return which was recorded as a return of the investment.
+The Company also provided a \$5.5 million first mortgage loan, \$5.0 million of which was funded as of September 30, 2011, that matures in August 2013 and bears interest at a yield of 10.5%.
+During the nine months ended September 30, 2011, the Company received distributions of approximately \$0.1 million related to the preferred return, which were recorded as a return of investment.